7.8 Schastye Moe/ My Joy (2010)

 Meanwhile at a police checkpoint further down the road the cops have stopped a man and his wife.
 The man turns out to be a police major but the two cops who stopped him treat him like anybody else.
 He tries to bribe them but they make fun of him, arrest him, beat him up and handcuff him to a pipe.
 The videocamera inside the police station shows his wife trying in vain to flag down passing cars.
 Then the same cops pull over the truck in which Georgy is traveling.
 The truck driver is shocked by the brutality with which these two cops are treating the man they arrested.
 The cops force him to sign a document so that he becomes a witness to their version of the facts.
 As the brutality increases, Georgy snaps and starts shooting, coldly killing everybody, one by one, even the woman.

-Im Nebel/ In the Fog (2012) is very slow and relies on very long takes.
+Im Nebel/ In the Fog (2012), an adaptation of Belarusian writer Vasil Bykau's novel "U Tumane/ In the Fog" (1989), is very slow and relies on very long takes.

 A Gentle Creature (2017) is based on Fyodor Dostoyevsky's 1876 tale.